 The results presented so far show that even with the best algorithm for the nurse scheduling problem some data instances were unsolvable.
 In order to overcome this, a special hillclimber has been developed which is fully described in [Aickelin & Dowsland 2001].
 The use of local search to refine solutions produced via the GA for complex problem domains is well established - often termed memetic algorithms [e.g. Moscato 1999].
 Briefly, the hill-climber is local search based algorithm that iteratively tries to improve solutions by (chain-) swapping shift patterns between nurses or alternatively assigns a strictly solution improving pattern to a nurse.
 As the hill climber is computationally expensive, it is only used on those solutions showing favourable characteristics for it to exploit.
-Those solutions are referred to as 'balanced' and one example is a nurse surplus on one day shift and a shortage on another day shift.
+Those solutions are referred to as 'balanced' and one example is a nurse surplus one on day shift and a shortage on another day shift.

-The last set of experiments presented in table 2 shows what impact the best partnering schemes for evaluation (RR) has once the previously excluded hillclimber is attached to the genetic algorithm.
-The results reveal that the SGA is outperformed by the double random fitness evaluation approach coupled with the hill climber.
-One possible explanation for this effect can be found by having a closer look at the RR operator.
-Gains are most likely made due to better sampling.
+The last set of experiments presented in table 3 shows what impact the best partnering schemes for mating (Choice) and evaluation (RR) have once the previously excluded hillclimber is attached to the genetic algorithm.
+The results reveal that the improvements made by the partnering for mating strategies are equalled by the SGA once both have access to the hill climber.
+The best solutions are found with the double random fitness evaluation approach coupled with the hill climber.
+One possible explanation for this effect can be found by having a closer look at the choice mating operator, where an individual picks the best fitting partner from a set.
+So effectively, a crossover-hill climber strategy is at work here.
+In the RR case, all gains are also made due to better sampling.
 However, as mentioned before there is a large stochastic element involved in this case.
-Judging from these results it seems that this is beneficial as it leads to a bigger variety of solutions in turn leaving more for the hill climber to exploit.
+Judging from these results it seems that again this is beneficial as it leads to a bigger variety of solutions in turn leaving more for the hill climber to exploit.

-Algorithm Short N Cost N Feasibility
+N Cost N Feasibility

 SGA & Hillclimber SGA&H 10.8 91%

+Choice & Hillclimber C&H 10.7 90%

 RR & Hillclimber RR&H 9.9 95%

-Table 2: Results for Algorithms combined with a Hillclimber for the Nurse Scheduling Problem.
+Table 3: Results for Algorithms combined with a Hillclimber for the Nurse Scheduling Problem.

-7 CONCLUSIONS
+6 CONCLUSIONS